What is hospice care?

 Hospice care can begin when a person has a life expectancy of 6 months or less, if the disease takes its usual course (as estimated by the person’s doctor and confirmed by the hospice program’s medical director) .

-A “DNR” (do not resuscitate) order isn’t required to enroll in a hospice program.
+A DNR order isn’t required to enroll in a hospice program.
 CPR (cardiopulmonary resuscitation) can still be given if a person stops breathing or their heart stops beating.
+If a person is not DNR, the hospice team will call 911 and the responders will perform resuscitation.

 Does hospice care have a time limit?

-Although a survival time period is set for enrollment, hospice care doesn’t have a time limit.
+Although an estimated survival time period is required for enrollment (6 months or less), hospice care doesn’t have a time limit.

 A person enrolled in a hospice program may live longer than 6 months and hospice care will continue.